DebasmitaPal1206/synthetic_forestry_image_using_GAN/codes/README.md

-These are the codes used to do the experiments.
+This folder consists of the codes used to do the experiments -